Freedom of religion in Africa by country: Incidents

 In October 2017, the government approved the establishment of the openly atheist organization, the Tunisian Council of Secularism.

 Uganda

-The constitution of Uganda prohibits religious discrimination, establishes the freedom of conscience, and establishes that Uganda does not have a state religion.
-The constitution also bans the creation of political parties based on religion.
+The constitution of Uganda stipulates there shall be no state religion and bans the creation of political parties based on religion.
+It provides for freedom of belief and prohibits religious discrimination.
+The government requires religious groups to register.

-The government restricts the activities of religious groups that it has defined as "cults", and also has arrested some individuals who refused to participate in vaccination initiatives for religious reasons.
+In the past the government has restricted the activities of religious groups that it has defined as "cults", and also has arrested some individuals who refused to participate in vaccination initiatives for religious reasons.

-According to the Uganda Muslim Supreme Council, the government discriminates against Muslims when hiring government officials.
+According to the Uganda Muslim Supreme Council, the government has discriminated against Muslims when hiring government officials, and by appointing Christian teachers to lead Muslim public schools.

-In accordance with the constitution, religious instruction in public schools is optional.
-The state has developed separate curricula for a number of world religions, including Christianity and Islam.
-Public primary and secondary schools may choose which, if any, religious studies to incorporate into their curriculum; however, they must adhere to the state-approved curriculum for each religion they choose to teach.
+Primary schools must teach either Christianity, Islam, or both, while religious education in public secondary schools is optional; most students in Uganda attend schools run by religious organizations.

 Incidents

 In December 2016, the Uganda Police Force raided two Salafi mosques in Kampala and arrested fourteen individuals for suspected involvement in the November 2016 killing of Sheikh Mohammed Kigundu, a Muslim cleric.
 The suspects were released in January 2017, and the police force apologized to the Muslim community, saying that it had acted on false intelligence.